Interoperable-data/automate-va/docs/ERADIS/CERTIFICATES.md

 #### The spatial range (public)

-Because different certificates sometimes treat the same IC but produced at different sites, the spatial applicability is in some cases required:
+Because different certificates sometimes treat the same IC or SS but produced or manufactured at different sites, the spatial applicability is in some cases required to distinguish this aspect:

 | Property      |                                              Data | Datatype/ObjectProperty                      | dataset @ ERA |
 | :------------ | ------------------------------------------------: | :------------------------------------------- | :-----------: |